Saint Patrick: Life

-Much of the Declaration concerns charges made against Patrick by his fellow Christians at a trial.
-What these charges were, he does not say explicitly, but he writes that he returned the gifts which wealthy women gave him, did not accept payment for baptisms, nor for ordaining priests, and indeed paid for many gifts to kings and judges, and paid for the sons of chiefs to accompany him.
-It is concluded, therefore, that he was accused of some sort of financial impropriety, and perhaps of having obtained his bishopric in Ireland with personal gain in mind.

-The condemnation might have contributed to his decision to return to Ireland.
-According to Patrick's most recent biographer, Roy Flechner, the Confessio was written in part as a defence against his detractors, who did not believe that he was taken to Ireland as a slave, despite Patrick's vigorous insistence that he was.
-Patrick eventually returned to Ireland, probably settling in the west of the island, where, in later life, he became a bishop and ordained subordinate clerics.

-From this same evidence, something can be seen of Patrick's mission.
+From the Confessio, something can be seen of Patrick's mission.
 He writes that he "baptised thousands of people", even planning to convert his slavers.
 He ordained priests to lead the new Christian communities.
 He converted wealthy women, some of whom became nuns in the face of family opposition.
 He also dealt with the sons of kings, converting them too.
 The Confessio is generally vague about the details of his work in Ireland, though giving some specific instances.
 This is partly because, as he says at points, he was writing for a local audience of Christians who knew him and his work.
-There are several mentions of travelling around the island, and of sometimes difficult interactions with the ruling elite.
+There are several mentions of travelling around the island and of sometimes difficult interactions with the ruling elite.
 He does claim of the Irish: Never before did they know of God except to serve idols and unclean things.
 But now, they have become the people of the Lord, and are called children of God.
 The sons and daughters of the leaders of the Irish are seen to be monks and virgins of Christ!
 Patrick's position as a foreigner in Ireland was not an easy one.
 His refusal to accept gifts from kings placed him outside the normal ties of kinship, fosterage and affinity.
 Legally he was without protection, and he says that he was on one occasion beaten, robbed of all he had, and put in chains, perhaps awaiting execution.
 Patrick says that he was also "many years later" a captive for 60 days, without giving details.